-Under NRS 41.085, a wrongful death lawsuit in Nevada may be brought when a victim dies or is killed as a result of someone else’s wrongdoing.
+Under NRS 41.085, a wrongful death lawsuit in Nevada may be brought when a victim dies or is killed as a result of another person’s wrongdoing.
 In these cases, the surviving members of the victim’s family or the executors of the victim’s estate may bring a claim for money damages.

 Families typically have a two-year statute of limitations in Nevada after their loved one’s death to sue the suspect.
-Even if the suspect was previously charged with murder and acquitted, the victim’s family may still be able to prevail in a wrongful death action.
+Even if the suspect was previously charged with murder and acquitted, the victim’s family may still be able to prevail in a lawsuit.